MediaComem/minesweeper/INSTRUCTIONS.md

 > directory, and bundle them into the `priv/static` directory.
 You can see the
 > generated files with `ls priv/static`.

-### Run the application in production mode
+### :exclamation: Run the application in production mode

 Follow the instructions in the [project's README][readme] to run the application in production mode.

-> :books: Note that you will once again recompile the application, this time in
+> :books: You will once again recompile the application, this time in production
-> production mode.
+> mode.
 >
 > :books: To run an Elixir application in production, you must assemble a [Mix
 > release][mix-release].
 This is basically the compiled application along with
 > the [Erlang/OTP][erlang] runtime, the [BEAM][beam], all packaged in a
 > directory which can be deployed anywhere.
 Actually, once you have created the
-> release, you could even deploy it on a system where Elixir and Erlang are not
+> release, you could even copy it to a system where Elixir and Erlang are not
-> installed, as long as it uses the same operating system as the one it was
+> installed and run it there, as long as it uses the same architecture and
-> compiled on.
+> operating system as those it was compiled on.
->

 > :books: The `MIX_ENV=prod mix do frontend.build, phx.digest` command used in
 > the instructions bundles the frontend's files in production mode, compressing
 > and digesting them.
-To "digest" a file is to include a hash of its contents in
+To "digest" a web asset is to include a hash of its
-> the filename [for the purposes of caching][webpack-caching], optimizing the
+> contents in the filename [for the purposes of caching][webpack-caching].
+This
-> delivery of web assets to browsers especially when they come back to your
+> optimizes the delivery of web assets to browsers especially when they come
-> website after having already visited once.
+> back to your website after having already visited once.
->

 > :books: You can list the `priv/static` directory to see the digested assets:
 > `ls priv/static`.
 Observe that a file named
 > `priv/static/favicon-a8ca4e3a2bb8fea46a9ee9e102e7d3eb.ico` (the hash may
-> differ) has appeared next to `priv/static/favicon.ico` (if you ran the
+> differ) has appeared.
-> application in development mode).
 The hash part of the filename
 > (`a8ca4e3a2bb8fea46a9ee9e102e7d3eb` in this case) depends on the content.
 When
 > the content changes, the hash changes.
-This allows client browsers to cache
+This means you can instruct client
-> web assets indefinitely, since we know that an asset's name will not change as
+> browsers to cache web assets indefinitely, since you know that an asset's name
-> long as its content does not change as well.
+> will not change as long as its content does not change as well and,
+> conversely, that an asset's name will always change if it has been modified.

-## Create a systemd service
+## :exclamation: Create a systemd service

 Create and enable a systemd unit file like in the [systemd exercise][systemd-ex].
 Make the necessary changes to run the Minesweeper